0.5.0 • Published 10 months ago

 • Both Programmatic and Command line support.

 • Supports JSDoc annotations.
-Using pre-defined and user-defined keywords, metadata can be included in every schema objects.
+With both pre-defined and custom keywords, metadata can be included in every schema object.

-• Schema processor function for any desired post-process (if JSDoc isn't enough).
+• Schema processor function for any custom post-processing (if JSDoc annotations aren't enough).

 • Generate schemas separately.